 This step configures the replica server to authenticate itself to the master server as the

-serviceuser; this is equivalent to starting
+serviceuser; this is equivalent to starting p4d with the

 If the user running the replica server does not have a home directory, or if the directory where the default